This page was reviewed under our medical and editorial policy by

 Treatment of NSCLC depends on the stage.

-The most likely treatment options include:
+The most likely treatment options for NSCLC include:

-It’s important to remember that the five-year survival rate is only an estimate, not an exact prediction.
+It’s important to remember that the five-year relative survival rate is only an estimate, not an exact prediction.
 Since experts measure survival every five years, the numbers may not reflect newer and better diagnosis and treatment options, many of which are the result of clinical trials of new drugs.